amolenk/dapr-hands-on/Assignment03/README.md

 In this assignment, you're going to add dapr state management in the TrafficControl service to store vehicle information.

-> To get started with this assignment, open the `Assignment 3` folder in this repo in VS Code.

 ## Assignment goals

 In order to complete this assignment, the following goals must be met: